abraunegg/onedrive/docs/usage.md

 ### Performing a --resync
 A `--resync` operation instructs the client to delete its local state database and fully rebuild it from the current online OneDrive contents.
 This is a powerful recovery and re-alignment action that should be used **sparingly** and **with care**.

+> [!IMPORTANT]
+> **Do not use --resync as part of normal or routine operation.**
+>
+> A `--resync` is **not** a “refresh” or “force sync” button.
+It is a destructive recovery action that discards the client’s local sync history and forces a rebuild based solely on the current online OneDrive state.
+>
+> Habitually using `--resync` has several negative impacts:
+> * It removes the historical sync context the client uses to safely resolve conflicts.
+> * It can cause unnecessary uploads, downloads, and renames.
+> * It increases the chance of triggering rate-limiting (HTTP 429 responses) from the Microsoft Graph API.
+> * It can mask underlying configuration or permission issues that should be properly diagnosed instead.
+>
+> If you are unsure whether the client is in sync, do not run `--resync`.
+Instead, use:
+>```
+> onedrive --display-sync-status
+>```
+> Only use `--resync` when the client explicitly requests it or when a documented configuration change requires it.

+#### When a --resync is required
 You **must** perform a `--resync` after modifying any of the following configuration items:

 * `check_nosync`